Automattic/Co-Authors-Plus/readme.txt

 == Changelog ==

 = 3.0.4 (??? ?? ????) =
 * Support for automatically adding co-authors to your feeds.
-Props [cfg](https://github.com/cfg)
+Props [cfg](https://github.com/cfg).
+* Bug fix: Better support for co-authors with non-standard user_nicenames.
+Props [STRML](https://github.com/STRML).

 = 3.0.3 (Dec.
 3, 2012) =
 * Bug fix: The default order for the 'author' taxonomy should be 'term_order', in order for the author positions to stick.
 Props [lgedeon](https://github.com/lgedeon)